GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 proposals aim to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
 For example:

-*  [FLEDGE](/docs/privacy-sandbox/fledge/) allows for interest-based ad serving in a privacy-preserving manner.
+*  [Protected Audience API](/docs/privacy-sandbox/fledge/) allows for interest-based ad serving in a privacy-preserving manner.
 *  [Shared Storage](https://github.com/pythagoraskitty/shared-storage) allows
    access to unpartitioned cross-site data in a secure environment.

-Let's consider how fenced frames could work with the [FLEDGE](/docs/privacy-sandbox/fledge/) proposal.
-With FLEDGE, a user's interests are registered on an advertiser's site in [interest groups](/docs/privacy-sandbox/fledge/#interest-group-detail), along with ads that may be of interest to the user.
+Let's consider how fenced frames could work with the [Protected Audience API](/docs/privacy-sandbox/fledge/) proposal.
+With Protected Audience API, a user's interests are registered on an advertiser's site in [interest groups](/docs/privacy-sandbox/fledge/#interest-group-detail), along with ads that may be of interest to the user.
 Then, on a separate site (known as a